 Rynek Główny (Main Market Square)

-Nearly every traveller’s first day in Kraków starts here: Rynek Główny (Main Market Square), the heart of Old Town Kraków.
+Nearly every traveller’s first day in Kraków starts in Rynek Główny (Main Market Square), the heart of Old Town Kraków.
 However you choose to arrange your schedule, you’ll end up back at Rynek Główny—whether by design or inadvertently.

 See that massive hall on Rynek Głowny?
 That’s Sukiennice (Cloth Hall), a marketplace that’s been rockin’ out mad bargains since the 15th century.
 Test out your haggling skills (yes, you can still do that outside of the Middle East) to snag some cool Polish souvenirs for your loved ones back home.

-Above the “Grand Bazaar” invoking vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
+Above the “Grand Bazaar” vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
 While it might not rival the Louvre, if you have a passing interest in art—or Polish history—you might enjoy a quick browse for minimal 2zł ($0.64) fee.

 Two other buildings are worth your time in Rynek Główny: St. Mary’s Basilica and Town Hall Tower.
 Even if you’re “all churched out,” the impressive interior of St. Mary’s Basilica is well worth the 10zł ($3.19) fee.
 Since the tower at St. Mary’s is currently closed, ascending up Town Hall Tower is your best bet to catch bird’s eye views of Kraków.
 And at 7zł ($2.23), it’s not exactly a budget killer.